neondatabase/website/content/docs/guides/partner-billing.md

 ### Sample quotas

-Let's say you want to set limits for an appliction with two tiers, Trial and Pro, you might set limits like the following:
+Let's say you want to set limits for an application with two tiers, Trial and Pro, you might set limits like the following:

 | Parameter (project)                 | Trial                     | Pro                      |
 |------------------------|---------------------------|--------------------------|